plinder-org/plinder/docs/dataset.md

 :::{include} table.html
 :::

-`Mandatory` means, that the column has a value in all PLINDER systems.
+`Mandatory`: The column has a non-empty, non-NaN value in for all PLINDER systems.

 ### Clusters (`clusters/`)